eljomaneshi/Todo-App/README.md

 # Todo-App

-This is an Todo Application where you can create, update, delete your own notes/tasks.
-You can register/login into your account and your tasks can be saved and accessed later, also you can change your password.
+This is a TODO CRUD Application (both frontend and back-end).
+I have developed some features like:

+• User Authentication: It allows users to register/login and manage their accounts data and credentials.
+• Create and Update tasks: Users can add or modify existing tasks, such as updating the title/description, notes, target date.
+• Delete tasks: Allow users to remove tasks from their to-do list.
+• Mark tasks as complete.

-The backend is made using Java language, and frontend with React.js (HTML, CSS, JS).
+The back-end is made using Java language, and front-end with React.js (HTML, CSS, JS).
-Also Docker is used for establishing the connection and saving users data.
+MYSQL is used as a database.
+Docker is used to spin off MYSQL database images.

 ![1](https://github.com/eljomaneshi/Todo-App/assets/111017780/e0612964-921b-4326-b07e-0333453e34a7)